the1lab/1lab/src/1Lab/Path.lagda.md

 $f(x) = f(y)$.
 In our homotopical setting, we must generalise this to talking about *paths* $p : x \is y$, and we must also name the resulting
 $f(x) \is f(y)$.
-In cubical type theory, our homotopical intuition for paths provides the both the interpretation *and* implementation of this
+In cubical type theory, our homotopical intuition for paths provides both the interpretation *and* implementation of this
 principle: it is the *composition* of a path $p : x \is y$ with a *continuous* function $f : A \to B$.